🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 These ten neighborhoods have a significant industrial past but have evolved into modern residential and office areas where old and new exist in perfect harmony.

-Note: However, not all areas of Sant Martí are equally prosperous or interesting for tourists.
-Areas like El Besòs i El Maresme or La Verneda i La Pau are better skipped.
+Note: Not all areas of Sant Martí in Barcelona are equally safe or appealing for visitors.
+While some parts are modern and vibrant, others, like El Besòs i El Maresme or La Verneda i La Pau, are less prosperous and might be best avoided by tourists.

 Sant Martí de Provençals: The Origin of the Neighborhood